You are here:

 - Housing Enhancement Loan Program (HELP)

 - The Home Enhancement Loan Program allows homeowners in all of Cuyahoga County communities except Bentleyville, Chagrin Falls Township, and Hunting Valley to borrow money for repairing or remodeling homes at three percentage points below a bank’s market rate for home improvement loans.
 HELP has no restrictions on a borrower’s income and few limitations on what improvements can be made to a property.
 Both owner occupied and investment properties are eligible.
-Applications are available at any bank branch of these participating banks: First Federal of Lakewood, Huntington Bank, KeyBank, PNC Bank and U.S. Bank.
-For additional information, please call 216-443-2149.
+Applications are available at any bank branch of these participating banks: Huntington Bank, KeyBank, and PNC Bank.

-- The Housing Rehabilitation Loan Program enables eligible low-and-moderate income homeowners to make repairs and basic home improvements that maintain the quality of their housing and create a positive effect in the surrounding neighborhood.
+- The Four Component (4COM) Home Repair Loan Program enables eligible low-and-moderate income homeowners to make repairs or replacements to the following four components (4COM) of a home: Roof, Electrical, Plumbing (including sanitary sewer connections), and HVAC/Furnace.
+These home improvements help maintain the quality of their housing and create a positive effect in the surrounding neighborhood..

 - Housing Revenue Bond Program